 6. The 5GC sends the Key Response message to the 5G ProSe UE-to-UE relay-2, which includes a key derived from PRUK i.e. KNRP.

 7a.
-The 5G ProSe UE-to-UE relay-2 shall derive the session key from KNRP and then derive the confidentiality key and integrity key.
+The 5G ProSe UE-to-UE relay-2 derives the session key from KNRP and then derive the confidentiality key and integrity key.
 The 5G ProSe UE-to-UE relay-2 sends a Direct Security Mode Command message to the 5G ProSe Target UE.

 7b.
 The 5G ProSe Target UE shall derive the KNRP from its PRUK and then derive the session key from KNRP and the confidentiality key and integrity key in the same manner as the 5G ProSe UE-to-UE Relay and process the Direct Security Mode Command.
 Successful verification of the Direct Security Mode Command assures the 5G ProSe Target UE that the 5G ProSe UE-to-UE relay-2 is authorized to provide the UE-to-UE relay service.